-Atlas Group is required to have an Actuarial Function.
-The Company's Board of Directors approved and implemented the Actuarial Function policy on the 3rd December 2014 and later further approved updates to the policy to apply across the Group.
+Atlas PCC is required to have an Actuarial Function.
+The Company's Board of Directors oversees that the Actuarial Function policy in place is adhered to.
+The policy is also extended to apply across the Group.

 In accordance with EIOPA guidelines, Atlas Group requires the actuarial function to provide input as to whether the Group and the Solo Undertaking would comply continuously with EIOPA requirements regarding the calculation of technical provisions and identify potential risks arising from the uncertainties connected to this calculation.
 The tasks covered by the Actuarial Function include: